Whitepaperv2 · ethereum mainnet

 Activation milestone — 100,000 TDH. $THODL holders' direct use of the vault's TDH (governance routing, gated 6529 access, community features) activates as soon as the treasury reaches 100,000 accumulated TDH.
 Until then the consolidation wallet is registered and accruing in the background; from that threshold onward the protocol opens shared TDH usage (see §6.4).

-The developer has no pre-mined token allocation.
-Developer income is exclusively the 1% of every trade fee, paid in $THODL.
+The developer has no pre-mined liquid token allocation tied to a vesting cliff.
+The deployer surplus left over after funding the airdrop bucket (22,393,440 $THODL ≈ 32.26% of supply) is disposed of post-deploy by the Safe — used for the LP seed, distributed back to community, or burned (see §5).
+Developer income on an ongoing basis is exclusively the 1% of every trade fee, paid in $THODL.
 This aligns incentives: the dev earns only when the protocol is used, and only at the same rate per-trade as the treasury (the protocol earning 9× more than the dev on every swap).

 The dev's ability to influence protocol parameters (through the Safe multisig) is bounded by the immutable logic: the dev cannot mint new tokens, cannot move NFTs out of the vault, cannot withdraw the LP, cannot override trade fees, cannot rewrite the oracle.
 The only live knobs are safety caps (maxNftPrice, minCardSupply, minEthForTrigger) and governance primitives (oracle authorisation, consolidation registration, buyback-and-burn discretion).